EndPointCorp/end-point-blog/2011/09/06/ruby-on-rails-performance-overview.html.md

-Over the last few months, I've been involved in a Ruby on Rails (version 2.3) project that had a strong need to implement performance improvements using various methods.
-Here, I'll summarize some the methods and tools used for performance optimization on this application.
+Over the last few months, I’ve been involved in a Ruby on Rails (version 2.3) project that had a strong need to implement performance improvements using various methods.
+Here, I’ll summarize some the methods and tools used for performance optimization on this application.

 ### Fragment Caching

 Before I started on the project, there was already a significant amount of [fragment caching](http://guides.rubyonrails.org/caching_with_rails.html#fragment-caching) in use throughout the site.
-In it's most basic form, fragment caching wraps a cache method around existing view code:
+In it’s most basic form, fragment caching wraps a cache method around existing view code:

 ```nohighlight
 <%= cache "product-meta-#{product.id}" %>